Platelet-Rich Fibrin (PRF) in Dental Implant Healing: What It Does and When Dazzle Uses It

 What PRF Is

-PRF is an autologous biomaterial: it is made from the patient’s own blood, drawn immediately before the procedure.
+PRF is an autologous biomaterial: it is made from the patient's own blood, drawn immediately before the procedure.
 The blood is centrifuged to separate its components.
 The middle layer contains a fibrin clot rich in platelets, leukocytes (white blood cells), and the growth factors these cells release.
-This clot — the PRF membrane — is what is applied to the surgical site.
+This layer — the PRF membrane or plug — is placed at the surgical site.

 FAQs